gitlabhq/omnibus-gitlab/doc/settings/backups.md

 ## Manually manage backup directory

-Omnibus-gitlab creates the backup directory set with `gitlab_rails['backup_path']`.
+Omnibus GitLab creates the backup directory set with `gitlab_rails['backup_path']`.
 The directory is owned by the user that is running GitLab and it has strict permissions set to be accessible to only that user.
 That directory will hold backup archives and they contain sensitive information.
 In some organizations permissions need to be different because of, for example, shipping the backup archives offsite.